 This study also found that decentralisation increases the incidence of communal conflict through lack capacity of district government in managing fiscal resources.
 Decentralisation has transferred abundant fiscal resources to from central government to district government.
 With poor capacity of district government in managing fiscal resources, in many cases the resources do not give benefits to local people and therefore triggering communal conflict.
-Klinken (2007) for example noted that communal conflict incidence often occurs at eastern part of Indonesia which most of them have lack capacity to manage resource.
-As also seen from this study, communal conflict incidents are strongly related with new districts government which most of them still have lack capacity to manage fiscal resources.
+Klinken [2007] for example noted that communal conflict incidence often occurs at eastern part of Indonesia which most of them have lack capacity to manage resource.
+As also seen from this study, communal conflict incidences are strongly related with new districts government which most of them still have lack capacity to manage fiscal resources.

 There are two limitations of these studies.
 First, this study is based on cross-sectional data so that it only provides one shot capture of communal conflict in Indonesia.
 Therefore, the future studies may useful to examine risk factors of communal conflict in the country using longer time of data.
 Second, the statistical analysis used in this study is unable to account the structure of Podes data which is based on village rather than on district.
-Future studies therefore are useful using multilevel spatial modelling to account for heterogeneity across villages within district (see for example, Morenoff & Simpson, 1997).
+Future studies therefore are useful using multilevel spatial modelling to account for heterogeneity across villages within district [see for example, Morenoff & Simpson, 1997].

-Despite these limitations, this study has several important implications on the communal conflict literature in developing countries particularly Indonesia as well as policy to solve community conflict.
+Despite these limitations, this study has several important implications on the communal conflict particularly literature in developing countries Indonesia as well as policy to solve community conflict.
 First, the significant findings of spatial error model imply that the root issues of communal conflict in decentralised Indonesia are latent issues within districts particularly increasing poverty, economic inequality, paternalism and primordialism following political decentralisation in the country.
 From policy perspective, therefore, the politicians and government should notice that sooner or later the widespread of issues such as paternalism and primordialism in the country as manifested by increasing politik dinasti (political dynasty) will lead to communal conflict.
-Second, the significant finding of political, institutional and economic risk factors confirms prior studies across developing countries that the source of widespread of communal conflict in developing countries is acute problems of elite capture, weak institution, and poverty (see for example Murshed 2009; World Bank 2011; UNDP, 2011).
+Second, the significant finding of political, institutional and economic risk factors confirms prior studies across developing countries that the source of widespread of communal conflict in developing countries is acute problems of elite capture, weak institution, and poverty [see for example Murshed 2009; World Bank 2011; UNDP, 2011].
 These findings highlight the importance of strengthening local government capacity, local democratic institution and poverty reduction to combat communal conflicts.
 For Indonesia, improving local government capacity especially in managing fiscal resources to reduce poverty and to increase inclusive growth that benefit for both rich and poor people across the archipelago may be a strategic pathway.

-Conclusion
+4.Conclusion

+Communal conflicts in decentralised Indonesia vary across districts.
+High risk communal conflicts appear across Papua, North Sumatra and Aceh, Jakarta and Tangerang province.
 In decentralised Indonesia, communal conflict to be spatially dependent through latent factors, meaning that communal conflict clusters because of clustering of latent factors within district.
 Rather than religious and ethnic heterogeneity, communal conflict is positively associated with poverty, economic inequality, elite capture, and weak capacity of districts to manage fiscal resources.
 These findings highlight the importance of strengthening local government capacity, local democratic institution and poverty reduction to combat communal conflicts across archipelago.